mainsail-crew/crowsnest/README.md

     - This one is a bit more complex due the fact it depends on your cam type.
     - For 'Raspicam' see [Plugin: input_raspicam](https://github.com/jacksonliam/mjpg-streamer/blob/master/mjpg-streamer-experimental/plugins/input_raspicam/README.md)
     - For USB Type Cams see [Plugin: input_uvc](https://github.com/jacksonliam/mjpg-streamer/blob/master/mjpg-streamer-experimental/plugins/input_uvc/README.md)
-    - For the output is ,in this case, only used [Plugin: output_http](https://github.com/jacksonliam/mjpg-streamer/tree/master/mjpg-streamer-experimental/plugins/output_http)

 - ustreamer
     - For sake of simplicity I converted ustreamers manpage to